 Variable Ratio Schedule (VR)

-A variable ratio schedule delivers reinforcement after a variable number of responses are made.
+Variable ratio schedules deliver reinforcement after a variable number of responses are made.

 This schedule produces high and steady response rates.

-Gambling at a slot machine or lottery games is a classic example of a variable ratio reinforcement schedule4.
+Gambling at a slot machine or lottery games is a classic example of a variable ratio reinforcement schedule5.

 Gambling rewards unpredictably.
 Each winning requires a different number of lever pulls.
-Gamblers keep pulling the lever in hopes of winning.
-Therefore, for some people, gambling is not only habit-forming but is also very addictive and hard to stop.
+Gamblers keep pulling the lever many times in hopes of winning.
+Therefore, for some people, gambling is not only habit-forming but is also very addictive and hard to stop6.